gahntpo/2WayBindingUIKit/README.md

 You can see this the way the demand from the subscriber drives the way values are send to the subscriber.
 For more information, check the WWWDC presentation about [Introducing Combine](https://developer.apple.com/videos/play/wwdc2019/722/) around 06:11min.

+I made a Youtube tutorial about this approach.
+You can check it out here [->](https://youtu.be/6-8PjXQE12s)

 ## 1-way-Binding:
 I added data streams for the following UIKit views.
 These create data streams from uicontrol views
 - UITextField has a **textPublisher()** -> AnyPublisher<String, Never>